On the Reduction of Variance and Overestimation of Deep Q-Learning: Experiments

 \section{Experiments}

-The experiments were designed to address the following questions:
+Our experiments were organized to explore the following questions:

-\begin{itemize} \item How does Dropout affect the Variance in DQN. \item How does Dropout affect the Overestimation phenomena in DQN. \item How does Dropout affect the learned policies quality. \end{itemize} To that end, we ran Dropout-DQN and DQN on one of the classic control environments to express the effect of Dropout on Variance and the learned policies quality.
+\begin{itemize} \item How does Dropout influence the variance in DQN? \item How does Dropout impact the overestimation phenomenon in DQN? \item How does Dropout affect the quality of the learned policies? \end{itemize} To that end, we ran Dropout-DQN and DQN on one of the classic control environments to express the effect of Dropout on Variance and the learned policies quality.
 For the Overestimation phenomena, we ran Dropout-DQN and DQN on a Gridworld environment to express the effect of Dropout because in such environment the optimal value function can be computed exactly.